pingcap/docs/tidb-cloud/serverless-driver.md

 ## Use the serverless driver

-You can use the driver to query data of a TiDB Serverless cluster or perform interactive transactions.
+You can use the serverless driver to query data of a TiDB Serverless cluster or perform interactive transactions.

 ### Query